My Gridcoin experiment is done

 This is about friends.

-Last year around this time, I saw a greeting card in a shop downtown.
+Last year, around this time, I saw a greeting card in a shop downtown.
 The inscription on this card dealt with friends.

 “Good friends help you to find important things when you have lost them… your smile, your hope, and your courage.”
 Doe Zantamata

-I thought about that for a while because at a low point of my life, someone I did not yet know as a friend had smiled at me.
+I thought about that for a while because at a low point in my life, someone I did not yet know as a friend had smiled at me.
 And when this person smiled at me, it made me remember that I was still here, now.

 A good friend not only helps you to find these things you might have lost, your smile, your hope your courage– but they can also make you remember who you really are.